Last updated 07:45 UTC 15 April 2014

-During the week commencing 3 February a temporary network of 6 seismometers were deployed north of the New Ollerton area and data began to be recorded at these sites from 5 February.
+During the week commencing 3 February a temporary network of 6 seismometers was deployed north of the New Ollerton area and data began to be recorded at these sites from 5 February.
+A seventh seismometer was added to the temporary network on 2 April.
 The first batch of data was collected on 18 February and is currently being analysed.
 Many more smaller earthquakes have been detected.

 The coalfields of Britain are frequently the source areas of small to moderate earthquakes and tremors in these areas have been reported for at least the last hundred years, for example the Stafford earthquake of 1916 (Davison, 1919).
 With the growth of instrumental seismic monitoring in the UK in the 1970s many more tremors were recorded in mining areas across the UK (Redmayne et al, 1988) and a number of temporary networks of sensors were deployed to study these events in more detail.
 This led to the conclusion that these events were related to ongoing mining activity and that these were quite distinct from the natural background seismic activity of the UK.
 Tremors around Stoke-on-Trent, Staffordshire in the period 1975-1977 were shown to originate from a region above active mineworkings (Westbrook et al, 1980).
 A network deployed around Rosslyn Chapel in the Midlothian coalfield recorded over 250 earthquakes between 1987-1990 were shown to have a close spatial and temporal association with mining activity (Redmayne et al, 1998).
 Between July 1989 and August 1990 over 130 tremors were felt and reported by people in the Edinstowe district of Nottinghamshire.
 A temporary network of sensors detected a further 785 microseismic events in the following 11 months helping to establish a causal relationship between the local microseismicity and coal production.